DeveloppeurPascal/Folder2FMXImageList/README.md

 * distribute the modifications made to the files provided in this AGPL-licensed project (leaving the original copyright notices (author, link to this repository, license) must be supplemented by your own)
 * to distribute the source code of your creations under the AGPL license.

+If this license doesn't suit your needs (especially for a commercial project) I also offer [classic licenses for developers and companies](https://folder2fmximagelist.olfsoftware.fr).

 Some elements included in this repository may depend on third-party usage rights (images, sounds, etc.).
 They are not reusable in your projects unless otherwise stated.

 The source codes of this code repository as well as any compiled version are provided “as is” without warranty of any kind.